DmitriiGoltsov/DmitriiGoltsov/README.md

 * 🖥️  See my portfolio at [GitHub](https://github.com/DmitriiGoltsov?tab=repositories)
 * 📄️ My CVs in English or Russian can be found [here](https://github.com/DmitriiGoltsov/Resumes-and-related-links)
  * ✉️  You can contact me at [dmitrij.golzow@gmail.com](mailto:dmitrij.golzow@gmail.com)
-* 🚀  I have just finished [My fifth pet project - Task Manager on Spring Boot](https://github.com/DmitriiGoltsov/java-project-73)
+* 🚀  I have just finished [My sixth pet project - Dispatch-kafka-service](https://github.com/DmitriiGoltsov/Dispatch-kafka-service)
-* 🧠  I'm studying Kotlin, Algorithms, Spring Security, Java Multithreading & Concurrency;
+* 🧠  I study Kotlin, Algorithms, Spring Framework, Java Multithreading & Concurrency;
 * 🤝  I'm opened to collaborating on all possible projects, including Open Source ones.
 * ⚡  Besides my passion for the IT-industry, I'm keen on history, linguistics, philosophy and foreign cultures.
-My mother tongue is Russian and I also speak English and French (can read newspapers and write simple texts).
+My mother tongue is Russian, but I also speak English (C1) and French (can read newspapers and write simple texts).

 ### Main skills